 In the Fall 2011 semester, business students researched and compiled a contact list of as many potential carriers as they could find—more than two dozen.
 In January, 2012, we wrote and distributed a Request for Expressions of Interest to these carriers interested.
 We heard back from a small number (roughly half a dozen); none were interested in providing this service.

 Then, in March 2012, the provincial government announced changes to the regulations.
 Developed in response to public consultations, these changes could well be revolutionary to the feasibility of rural transit initiatives in Manitoba.
-The initial details of these regulatory changes are outlined here and here.
+The initial details of these regulatory changes are outlined here.
 Essentially, they eliminate the Motor Transport Board’s role as gatekeeper for businesses and community groups wanting to set up rural transit systems like ours.

 In July, 2012, the provincial government implemented these changes.

-In Fall 2012, the Director of Providence’s Buller Centre (Bruce Duggan) and students from the Business/Government Relations class of Providence’s Business Administration program met with staff from Manitoba Infrastructure and Transportation, the provincial government department with jursdiction on this issue.
+In Fall 2012, the Director of Providence’s Buller Centre (Bruce Duggan) and students from the Business/Government Relations class of Providence’s Business Administration program met with staff from Manitoba Infrastructure and Transportation, the provincial government department with jurisdiction on this issue.
 We outlined our ideas for a rural transit system in our area; they outlined the process that led to the recent regulatory changes, and the approach they were taking to supporting businesses and community organizations that want to set up busing systems in rural Manitoba.
 It was a very positive conversation.

 In November 2012, the Director met with Providence’s Vice-President for FInance (John Laugesen) to discuss the feasibility of using the 14-passenger van currently owned by Providence, as the smaller vehicle required for this project.
 Although this van is not ideal, because it does not have a wheelchair lift, it might be feasible to use as during a pilot project period–perhaps for one semester.